-We have audited the compliance of Nutritional Development Services of the Archdiocese of Philadelphia ("Nutritional Development Services" or "NDS") with the types of compliance requirements described in the U.S. Office of Management and Budget's OMB Circular A-133 Compliance Supplement that could have a direct and material effect on its major federal program for the year ended June 30, 2015.
-NDS' major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the compliance of Nutritional Development Services of the Archdiocese of Philadelphia ("Nutritional Development Services" or "NDS") with the types of compliance requirements described in the U.S. Office of Management and Budget's OMB Compliance Supplement that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2016.
+NDS' major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs